UPDATED MAY 10, 2019

 Ad Groups are a level down.
 So within the Widgets Campaign, we may have Ad Groups for Blue Widgets, Green Widgets, Vinyl Widgets and Benefits of Widgets.

 Within an Ad Group are Ads and Keywords.
 Thus, in the Blue Widget Ad Group, we have perhaps a dozen keyword phrases related to blue widgets, a couple ads offering blue widgets and a click sends a visitor to a page on the site all about blue widgets.
-The more tightly that keywords, ads and landing page are aligned, the higher the clickthrough rate and the conversion rate at a lower acquisition cost.
+The more tightly that keywords, ads and landing page are aligned, the higher the clickthrough rate and commonly, we see a higher conversion rate at a lower acquisition cost.

-Geographic data in AdWords matches that in Analytics, as covered above.
-That said, the geo targeting ability in AdWords is remarkable.
+Geographic data in Google Ads matches that in Analytics, as covered above.
+That said, the geo targeting ability in Google Ads is remarkable.
 An advertiser can choose by countries, states, regions, counties, cities, zip codes, polygons, radiuses and more.
 One client of ours is showing mobile ads to users within 10 miles of one of 2,000 major chain retail locations.

 Mercedes dashboard image courtesy Steve Glover / CC2.0